Antelope Audio in Foley. One year of owning. Personal short review.

 - The price under 2.5K USD at the local dealer.

 - FPGA DSP sounds and works perfectly!
-In our studio, it’s a necessary thing in the process of Foley recording, not just simply apply low and high pass filters.
+In our studio, it’s a necessary thing in the process of Foley recording, not just apply low and high pass filters.
 All the 60+ plugs we have got absolutely for free.
 EQ’s and compression sound fantastic, it helps a lot with the surface’s sound modeling on the recording.
 Many things could be fixed at the place.
 There’s no need to buy additional hardware.
 And all the EQs has different algorithm even on a simple high cut.
 That’s cool!
-I don’t really know how much instances could FPGA process, but the people talk that more than 32 in a time and it plays smoothly on ASIO.
+I don’t really know how many instances could FPGA process, but the people talk that more than 32 in time, and it plays smoothly on ASIO.
 Very very happy with this real-time processing!
 No delay and sounds stunning.

 - HP outputs are very clean, but not as loud as we have been expecting.
 With the internal routing matrix, it’s easy to manage the sources which you would like to pass through each out.

-Regardless of all, I love Antelope Audio interfaces with their pros and cons and I won’t change it.
+Regardless of all, I love Antelope Audio interfaces with their pros and cons, and I won’t change it.
 Good investment for the money.
 Good for Foley.